Uh oh, you are visiting the site using Internet Explorer. Which is an outdated browser.

 When educators are planning experiences to explore light, they often default to setting up the trusty lightbox.
 Lightboxes are a natural go-to when it comes to science-based activities, most early education settings have one, and they are a reliable old favourite as a foundation for learning.

-However, lightboxes are not without their limitations - although considered a centrepiece, there are challenges if access to a power-point is restricted, they can be very heavy and bulky so that sometimes it hardly feels worth the effort to set up.
-Luckily, there are many ways to approach exploring the concept of light that are just as simple, if not easier, and do not involve a light box.
+However, lightboxes are not without their limitations - although considered a centrepiece, there are challenges if access to a power-point is restricted, they can be very heavy and bulky so sometimes it hardly feels worth the effort to set up.
+Luckily, there are many ways to approach exploring the concept of light that are just as simple, if not easier, and do not involve a lightbox.
 The real joy of light play is that it is a joyful experience, and it’s usually spontaneous.
 Children are naturally drawn towards sources of light wherever they find them, which makes incidental teaching easy, with the addition of a few simple props.

 Exploring the relationships between light and colour